SteeltoeOSS/Documentation/docs/management/tasks.md

 Management tasks for use with Steeltoe must implement `Steeltoe.Common.Tasks.IApplicationTask`.
 Two implementations are currently provided with Steeltoe:

 * `Steeltoe.Management.TaskCore.DelegatingTask` - runs an arbitrary Action
-* `Steeltoe.CloudFoundry.Connector.EFCore.MigrateDbContextTask<T>` - runs DbContext migrations with Entity Framework Core
+* `Steeltoe.Connector.EFCore.MigrateDbContextTask<T>` - runs DbContext migrations with Entity Framework Core

 The interface is simple: